Thirteen Characteristics Of Adult Children

 of these characteristics

-The following is a list is taken directly from the book.
-Some people:
+The following is a list is taken from

 1. Guess at what normal behavior is.